awguzman/Fantasy_Football_Draft_Helper/README.md

 Contains a variety of increasingly complex multi-agent reinforcement learning algorithms which train on the real-world draft board data provided by Best_Ball_Live_Draft.py.
 Current status of implimentations:
 1. Tabular Q-Learning (MAQL): Implemented.
 2. Deep Q-Learning (MADQL): Implemented.
-Improves upon tabular Q-learning by using neural networks to incorporate states involving information about all teams.
 3. Advantage Actor-Critic (A2C): Implemented.
-Needs fine-tuning.
+Best performing algorithm as of 1/27/25.
 4. Proximal Policy Optimization (PPO): Implemented.
+Near equal performance to A2C.
+5. Thunderdome: A competitive evaluation environment where three agents of each of the above types draft against one another.
+Points per type are added up and a winner is deduced from the largest total points.
+We use this to evaluate the algorithms against one another.

 **Dynasty**